schuchert/java_idea_dev_env/README.md

 # Working with Java Examples

-This is a quick VM definition you can use to practice the Java tutorials on schuchert.github.io.
+This is a quick VM definition you can use to practice the Java tutorials.

 I originally created it for the [RpnExercises](https://schuchert.github.io/wikispaces/pages/java/rpnexercises/RpnExercises) example.

+Note: As with other vagrant-based solutions, the user account/password is vagrant/vagrant for this VM.
+That acocunt is also configured for sudo usage without a password.

 ## Install Prerequs
 You'll need a few things:
-* Virtalbox
+* Virtalbox (currently on 6.0.8)
-* Vagrant
+* Vagrant (currently on 2.2.4)
 * A bash shell (e.g. git bash for Windows)

 ## Create VM